Stirling and Dunfermline Railway: Company takeovers

-The Stirling and Dunfermline Company was vested in the Edinburgh and Glasgow Railway (E&GR) by the Edinburgh and Glasgow and Stirling and Dunfermline Railways Act 1858 (21 & 22 Vict. c. lxiv) of 28 July 1858.
+The Stirling and Dunfermline Railway Company was vested in the Edinburgh and Glasgow Railway (E&GR) by the Edinburgh and Glasgow and Stirling and Dunfermline Railways Act 1858 (21 & 22 Vict. c. lxiv) of 28 July 1858.
 The E&GR was already a significant player: it opened its main line in 1842.
 Having started as an inter-city line the E&GR had been collaborating with the Monkland Railways and others in handling coal and iron in the west of Scotland, which became a dominant traffic.
 Now it had access to Dunfermline, and the west Fife coalfield.
-The E&GR itself was taken over by the North British Railway on 1 August 1865.
+The E&GR itself was taken over by the North British Railway (NBR) on 1 August 1865.

 The Scottish Central Railway was absorbed by the Caledonian Railway in 1865.

 The Alva Railway

 Alva was a significant manufacturing town, especially of woollens and textiles, located north of the Stirling and Dunfermline Railway, under the Ochil hills.
 The Alva Railway was incorporated by the Alva Railway Act 1861 (24 & 25 Vict. c. cxcv) on 22 July 1861; it was to be a 3.5 miles branch to Alva from Cambus on the S&DR main line, with an intermediate station at Menstrie.
 It opened on 11 June 1863.
 There was an important distillery at Glenochil, near Menstrie.

 The Alva Railway merged with the E&GR by the Edinburgh and Glasgow and Alva Railways Amalgamation Act 1864 (27 & 28 Vict. c. lxxxi) of 23 June 1864, with effect from 31 July 1864.
 The line had a busy passenger service, nine daily departures in 1922 and 10 in 1949 with a late Saturdays-only service from Alloa to Alva and back.

 The Alva branch closed to passenger trains on 1 November 1954, but a general goods service continued until 1964, with company trains to Menstrie continuing until January 1965.